ywh555hhh/ywh555hhh/README.md

     <img src="https://komarev.com/ghpvc/?username=ywh555hhh&label=Profile%20views&color=0e75b6&style=flat" alt="ywh555hhh" />
 </p>

 That's dope! 🙀 I got visitors on my page!
 Well, you gotta check me out then 👀.
 Currently, I may not have any achievements or skills 🤫, but I'm slowly grinding and hustling ⛽️, right?
 "Know shame, then be brave" is an ancient wisdom of 🀄️ China.
-I'll keep pushing forward in the field 📁 of computers.Recently,I got the chance to step into Generic Operational and Optimal Data Lab to study,hope I can become a good GOODer and live a better life.
+I'll keep pushing forward in the field 📁 of computers.Recently,I got the chance to step into [Generic Operational and Optimal Data Lab](https://good.ncu.edu.cn/) to study,hope I can leran a lot and live a better life.

 ## MY HONOR
 <p align="left">